wordproof/developers.wordproof.com/plugins/README.md

 ## Shopify

 We are actively working on a Shopify extension.
-Interested, please mail [Jelle](mailto:jelle@wordproof.com)
+Interested, please mail [Jelle](mailto:jelle@wordproof.com) if you have inquiries.